MoonPoet/xaprb-src/content/talks/srecon-approaching-unacceptable-workload-boundary/index.md

 .col[
 - I would model and project out to the right.
-- I'd see "hmm, it's **leveling off**."
+- I’d see “hmm, it’s **leveling off**.”
-- I'd say "don't count on much more than you see now."
+- I’d say “don’t count on much more than you see now.”
 ]

 .col[